 1. Loss of erection

-Following on from the last point, unfortunately one of the common side effects of delay creams is too much numbing.
-If the cream is too strong, or you put too much on, you may end up with reduced sensation.
+One of the common side effects of delay products is too much numbing.
+If the spray is too strong, or you put too much on, you may end up with reduced sensation.

-This can sometimes also result in difficult getting or maintaining an erection.
+This can sometimes also result in difficulty getting or maintaining an erection.
 You then have to wash off what you can, and wait for the anesthetic to wear off before trying again.
-Not an ideal situation in the throws of passion.

 2. Loss of pleasure

-Another common problem with desensitizing creams is that you effectively have a trade-off.
-You should last longer in bed, but you might enjoy the sensation less.
+Another common problem with desensitizing is that you effectively have a trade-off.
+You might last longer during sex, but you might enjoy the sensation less.

 It could be argued that you have less pleasure, but have it for longer so it’s a good trade.
-And you also get pleasure in knowing that you’re satisfying your partner, which is no-doubt important.
+And you also get pleasure in knowing that you’re satisfying your partner, which is of course very important.